 Will Hannah, John and the others become overcomers?

 OVERCOMER is a very well-produced, well-paced, emotive movie created by the Kendrick Brothers.
 The storytelling, acting and cinematography are superior.
 Some actors deliver their lines more poignantly, but in the end everyone adds significantly to the movie’s sweet, inspiring and often funny tone.
 Hannah’s character transformation is particularly powerful.
 Eventually, Hannah learns to find her identity in the Lord while navigating a host of obstacles.
 The Gospel of Jesus Christ is proclaimed powerfully more than once in OVERCOMER.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!